About

 Reading

-Consistent reading has defined a severe portion of my life.
-And contrary to many of the more pragmatic erudites, I prioritize literature over non-fiction, classics over contemporary, and often esoteric and ancient language over the more accessible.
+Consistent reading has characterized a severe portion of my life.
+Though after a certain point I began to prioritize literature over non-fiction, classics over contemporary, and often esoteric or ancient dialect over the more accessible.

 Which makes me not one of those 50/100/300-book-a-year readers.
-Emphasizing rhetoric before the narrative, each fragment before the whole, I opt for a deliberately slow pace.
-This is the sort of literature and reading I recommend for anyone not merely in it for the main idea, but for the art.
-It’s my hobby, my vice, my narcotic, my passion.
+I’ve sometimes taken upwards of several months to get through an initial reading of a single book, although these being exceptional and the most demanding of cases.
+That said, I generally emphasize rhetoric before the narrative, the fragment before the whole and opt for a deliberately slow pace.
+This is the sort of reading I recommend to anyone in it for not merely the gist but the art.

 See my book aggregator.